 - Audio-PID= PID for Audio Stream

-- PCR-PID= PID for PCR Stream(Program clock reference) is used to synchronize the video and audio packets, however, most of the time, this data is embedded into the video stream.
+- PCR-PID= PID for PCR Stream(Program clock reference) is used to synchronize the video and audio packets; however, this data is usually embedded into the video stream.

-The interpretation of this is that will need to do the search manually on your own. this in satellite term means you need to input the frequency, symbol rate and the polarization of the channel you want to scan.
-As opposed to PID scan, you don’t need the PCR, Audio and video data.
-A manual scan allows you search a particular frequency alone without affecting others and it’s faster.
+The interpretation of this is that you must search manually on your own.
+In satellite terms, this means you need to input the frequency, symbol rate, and polarization of the channel you want to scan.
+Unlike a PID scan, you don’t need the PCR, Audio, and video data.
+A manual scan allows you to search a particular frequency alone without affecting others, and it’s faster.

-Another name for this mode is “multiple-sat” scan.
+Another name for this mode is the “multiple-sat” scan.
 It is about the most productive scanning technique you can use on any decoder.
 You can call blindscan the combination of both manual and auto.
-This is the easiest of all in the sense that, you don’t need to input the frequency like that of PID and manual scan.
-In fact, a blind scan does a complete job for you. it searches both the frequencies and channels altogether.
+This is the easiest because you don’t need to input the frequency like that of PID and manual scan.
+A blind scan does a complete job for you.
+It searches both the frequencies and channels altogether.

-Auto-scan simply means that you will be able to do the search of different frequency at a time.
+Auto-scan means that you can search for different frequencies at a time.
 Now, here is the difference when compared with the manual scan.
-Using the manual scan you can only search one TP each but with auto scan, you combine all frequency as one and search at the same time.
+Using the manual scan you can only search one TP each but with the auto scan, you combine all frequencies as one and search simultaneously.

-When you do an auto-scan, you are relieving yourself the job of navigating to one frequency at a time to search, you simply click on auto scan and it performs the task of searching and sourcing for channels on all the frequency on the satellite, provided that the frequency is already saved on the satellite.
-When you are done using any of the scannng modes above, please don’t forget to save your scan.
+When you do an auto-scan, you are relieving yourself of the job of navigating to one frequency at a time to search; you click on auto-scan, and it performs the task of searching and sourcing for channels on all the frequencies on the satellite, provided that the frequency is already saved on the satellite.
+When you are done using any of the scanning modes above, please don’t forget to save your scan.